heyPetiteF/IOT/README.md

 **Marking Criteria:**
 •	Master GAP8 multi-core control (run different functions on different cores)
-•	Realize a simple neural network (see un small example at https://github.com/stephanie3han/IoT.git)
+•	Realize a simple neural network
 •	Implement the neural network on GAP8
 •	Use simulated data for training and prediction
 •	Performance analysis of GAP8 (cycles, frequency, time… Please find the attached document)

 **Bonus:**
-•	Use flex sensor data as training and test data (see Teams group file)
+•	Use flex sensor data as training and test data
 •	Multi-core asynchronous control, such as training on core1, generating random prediction data sets on core2, and implementing the prediction function on core3...